uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### Choosing Dijkstra’s Algorithm over Bellman-Ford
 The Bellman-Ford algorithm, developed by Richard Bellman and Lester Ford Jr., also calculates shortest paths in a graph and can handle graphs with negative edge weights .
 However, it operates with a higher time complexity (O(|E||V|)), making it less efficient compared to Dijkstra’s algorithm, which has a time complexity of O(|E| log |V|) .
 Given the extensive and complex road network of London and the University of Roehampton, the efficiency of Dijkstra’s algorithm renders it a more practical choice.

+While the Bellman-Ford algorithm's ability to handle negative weights is advantageous in certain scenarios, this feature is unnecessary for navigating London’s road network, where negative edge weights do not exist.
+Thus, the additional complexity of Bellman-Ford is unwarranted for this application .